top of page

 For large brands like Nike, a product launch is a massive undertaking.
 It involves months of preparation and spending hundreds of thousands, if not millions, on branding and content creation.
 The level of detail involved, like orchestrating a 20-second video shoot with Roger Federer after three months of meticulous planning is incredible.

-So it is this blank page (Taylor Swift pun not intended) that gets gradually filled with sticky notes containing questionable ideas and nonsensical thoughts being played around with.
+So it is this blank page that gets gradually filled with sticky notes containing questionable ideas and nonsensical thoughts being played around with.

 It is there where you find that something, that idea no one else does.